etmoore/node-workshop/w1/lessons/01-js_review.md

 for (var i = 0; i < 10; i++) {
   // pass
 }
-console.log(i)    // what will this result in?
+console.log(i)    // what will this result in? - 10

 for (let j = 0, j < 10; j++) {
   // pass
 }
-console.log(j)    // what will this result in?
+console.log(j)    // what will this result in? - ReferenceError (j is not defined in the global scope)
 ```

 ## Template Strings